-- Letters either by post or electronic communication to all statutory consultees and other interested parties who requested to be kept informed on the draft Local Plan. - Documents with questionnaires made available at Council Offices, the Gosport Discovery Centre and Bridgemary Library.
+- Letters either by post or electronic communication to all statutory consultees and other interested parties who requested to be kept informed on the draft Local Plan. - Documents with questionnaires made available at Council Offices.
 Other appropriate sites will be considered. - Copy of the document and associated documents on: www.gosport.gov.uk/gblp2038